CSCC012023/final-project-s23-perfect-strangers/doc/sprint0/README.md

 * [React](https://react.dev/)
 * [Node](https://nodejs.org/en)

-The MERN stack was chosen because it provides an easy way, fast way to develop a website and it is a widely popular tech stack with lots of tutorials and documentation that would make it easy for us to get ramped up quickly.
+The MERN stack was chosen because it provides an easy way, fast way to develop a website and it is a widely popular tech stack with lots of tutorials and documentation that would make it easy for us to get started.
 Additionally, it has a strong developer community and a wealth of resources to solve commonly encountered issues during development.

 ## Installation